Mamitha Baiju: Career breakthrough and rising commercial success (2024 - present)

-She made her Tamil debut film Rebel (2024) starring G. V. Prakash Kumar.
+Her Tamil debut film was Rebel (2024) starring G. V. Prakash Kumar.
 The same year she dubbed for Krithi Shetty for ARM.
-In 2025, she starred opposite Pradeep Ranganathan in the film Dude (2025)which opened to mixed reviews but garnered 100 crores at the box-office and widespread acclaim for her potrayal.
-Mamitha will next star with Vijay in the upcoming film Jana Nayagan (2026). and in Suriya 46 directed by Venky Atluri.
-She will also reunite with her Premalu co-star Sangeeth Prathap to star in an untitled Malayalam film.
+In 2025, she starred opposite Pradeep Ranganathan and R. Sarathkumar in the film Dude (2025).
+It opened to mixed reviews, earning more than ₹100 crores at the box-office and widespread acclaim for her portrayal.
+Roopa Radhakrishnan of The Times of India noted "Mamitha is terrific.
+The actress has dubbed for herself and it has added a sense of authenticity to her character."